Paul McCann

-Paul McCann was an Australian professional rugby league footballer who played one season in the New South Wales Rugby Football League (NSWRFL) in the 1930s.
+Paul McCann was an Australian professional rugby league footballer who played one season in the New South Wales Rugby Football League (NSWRFL) in 1938.

 Playing career

-Prior to playing for South Sydney, McCann captained West Wyalong.
+Prior to playing for South Sydney, McCann played half captaining West Wyalong Juniors.

 McCann made his rugby league debut with South Sydney in April 25, 1938, in Round 2 against Eastern Suburbs.
 The following round, he recorded his first career try in a 31-5 win over North Sydney.
 In Round 5, McCann scored in a win over St. George.

 This time playing as a centre, he scored in his final game of his career in the last round of 1938 against Newtown.
 McCann concluded his career with 9 tries from 10 appearances.